Kalnix/fists-of-the-ruby-phoenix-map-remake-by-kalnix/README.md

 u/thenewnoisethriller for their stellar remake of the Danger Island Hex map as well as letting me include it in this module.

+https://twitter.com/Ryokatsudon for the Tournament Bracket image they created.

 Paizo - For making these fantastic adventures.
 Some of the copyright/trademarks are owned by Paizo and used under their Community Use Policy.
 These maps remakes were not created by, endorsed or approved by Paizo.

 DungeonDraft - The program I used to create the maps.